Management Response

 Responsible Deadline Status Comments

 Bolster country support enabling timely deployment of technical expertise and capacity building to key national partners and Civil Society.
-SPF Team WPP 2025/12 Initiated A four-day legislative induction training for 20 women local councilors from various regions in Zimbabwe in March 2025.
+SPF Team WPP 2025/12 Completed A four-day legislative induction training for 20 women local councilors from various regions in Zimbabwe in March 2025.
 This training served as a pilot for the legislative training manual currently being finalized by the WPP HQ team.
 Over the four days, participants engaged in a series of interactive sessions designed to strengthen their skills as effective local councilors.
 The training covered key aspects of legislative, representative, and oversight functions, including problem identification and solution development, gender-responsive legislation and budgeting, negotiation and communication skills, and oversight mechanisms.
-A legislative induction pilot training for the Members of Parliament in Guyana and in Sierra Leone were implemented in Q3 of 2025.
-After incorporating their feedback from the different pilots, the training manuals have been finalised and translated to Spanish and French in preparation for rolling them out in 2026.
+A legislative induction pilot training for the Members of Parliament in Guyana and in Sierra Leone was implemented in Q3 of 2025.
+After incorporating their feedback from the different pilots, the training manuals have been finalized and translated to Spanish and French in preparation for rolling them out in 2026.
+The training tool was finalized and translated to French and Spanish in 2025.
 Through the WYDE | Women’ Leadership programme, UN Women has awarded near $ 1 Million US$ in grants to eight women’s rights organizations across four regions to advance the goals of the Generation Equality Action Coalition on Feminist Movements and Leadership.
 These organizations focus on empowering young women towards increased political participation, including those from internally displaced populations, women with disabilities, Indigenous and (lesbian, bisexual and transgender) LBT women, and Dalit women, among others.
 The Call for Proposals in 2024 received 234 applications, demonstrating the high demand for support in advancing women’s leadership, mobilizing feminist movements, and transforming social norms.
-A new call for proposals has been launched in October 2025
+A new call for proposals has been launched in October 2025.

 Recommendation: Engage in strategic and coordinated advocacy to address the lack of political will and commitment from some governments and inter-governmental actors to advance gender equality and women's empowerment.
 This relates both to engagement around the politicized backlash against women’s rights in key countries and a wider de-prioritization of GEWE in some key spaces.
 This process can draw on the advisory capacity and established civil society relationships fostered by SPF to date.